Muzio Clementi: Family

+One son, the Rev. Vincent Mucius Clementi (1812-1899), a Church of England clergyman, emigrated to Peterborough County, Ontario, where he was incumbent of the Anglican church at Lakefield, Ontario.
+Two of his sons, Vincent Mutius Clementi (1835–72) and Theodore Bold Clementi (1837-1882), were Ontario Provincial Land Surveyors at Peterborough.

 Music

 Piano works

 As a composer of classical piano sonatas, Clementi was among the first to create keyboard works expressly for the capabilities of the piano.
 He has been called "Father of the Piano".

 Of Clementi's playing in his youth, Moscheles wrote that it was "marked by a most beautiful legato, a supple touch in lively passages, and a most unfailing technique."
-Domenico Scarlatti may be said to have closed the old and Clementi to have founded the newer school of technique on the piano.
+Mozart may be said to have closed the old—and Clementi to have founded the newer school of technique on the piano.

 Clementi composed almost 110 piano sonatas.
 Some of the earlier and easier ones were later classified as sonatinas after the success of his Sonatinas Op.
-36. Erik Satie, a contemporary of Debussy, would later parody these sonatinas (specifically the Sonatina Op.
-36, No. 1) in his Sonatine bureaucratique.
-However, most of Clementi's sonatas are more difficult to play than those of Mozart, who wrote in a letter to his sister that he would prefer her not to play Clementi's sonatas due to their jumped runs, and wide stretches and chords, which he thought might ruin the natural lightness of her hand.
+36.

 Symphonic works

 Clementi's symphonies are less well known.
 Though many of his manuscripts have been lost, autograph portions of his unpublished symphonies, which include everything from sketches to complete movements, are in the Library of Congress and the British Library.
 From these autographs, scholars have been able to reconstruct four symphonies.
 Clementi also published two symphonies as Op.
 18 in 1787, the first in B-flat major and the second in D major.
 Clementi successfully performed his symphonies in London and other cities in Europe, predominantly from 1813 to 1828.
 Based on performance reports, scholars estimate that he composed approximately twenty symphonies in total during his life.
-Clementi used the theme to "God Save the King" in his Symphony No. 3 in G major often called the "Great National Symphony", cataloged as WoO.
-34.
+Clementi used the theme to "God Save the King" in his Symphony No. 3 in G major, often called the "Great National Symphony", catalogued as WoO 34.